Ketonmi/Awesome-Large-Scale-LLM-Serving/README.md

 Papers on large language model cluster management typically involve optimizations from multiple perspectives simultaneously.
 For example, they may jointly optimize request scheduling and resource allocation. **We categorize these papers based on their primary focus.**

-We sincerely welcome everyone to collect articles presented at top-tier conferences in the fields of systems and artificial intelligence and submit pull requests.
+We sincerely welcome everyone to collect papers presented at top-tier conferences in the fields of systems and artificial intelligence and submit pull requests.